aiartefact/custom-company-website/README.md

   - Bootstrap 5.0.1
   - jquery 3.6.0
   - ajax

-It is fully adaptive and implements the SPA paradigm.
+It is fully adaptive and implements the SPA paradigm.<br />
-Back-end part was replaced with static .json files.
+Back-end part was replaced with static .json files.<br />
 All placeholder images were created with https://place-hold.it/.

 Website features the following color theme:
   - #DB073D
   - #EDE5F4